ZorbakScape/JagexLauncherBypass/README.md

 1. Download the `client-switcher.bat` cmd file.
 2. Execute the `client-switcher.bat` file, which will automatically download the Devious client if it's not already on the system and switch to it.
 If the Devious client is downloaded for the first time, you will need to run the `client-switcher.bat` file again to switch to it.
+3. if it fails to download just manually download from [here](https://github.com/jbx5/devious-launcher/releases/download/devious-client-launcher-1.0.1/devious-client-launcher.jar) and you should be good to go when you run the switcher again

 ## Compatibility